Scoutrageous: Plot

 Accusingly, the Scoutfinder General said: "You said dob!" to which Tim replied, speaking very quickly: "only one though, one dob, not three dobs."
 Tim continues to deny that he is a scout, so the Scoutfinder General drums his fingers on his desk, and Tim and his scout group cannot help themselves — they burst into a scouting song ("On The Crest Of A Wave").
 The Scoutfinder General looks smug and triumphant at his success, and Tim and his scout group are then convicted of being scouts.

 Deprived of the scouts, Tim joins the Salvation Army (in which he is the only man — appearing as both a Sergeant and Field Marshal).
 Tim battles the mysterious masked bad scouts with the help of his all-women troops from the Salvation Army, as well as the all-women troops from the Salvation Navy and the all-women troops from the Salvation Air force.
+They eventually cornered and surrounded the masked criminals, But, The Lone Scout ditch one last attempt to avoid getting arrested by using his home-made atom bomb to take them all with the bad masked scouts.
+However, the bomb meekly fizzles out, So the duo had no choice but to surrender to Tim and remove their disguises.
+Tim is rather shocked when he sees that it is his fellow Goodies hiding underneath the masks and big hats, Graeme starts to nod to indicate his guilt.
+However Bill (with a charming mixture of defiance and innocence) utters "No!" and Tim naively believes him and drives away with his troops (merrily singing "Come and join us …") before he eventually realises that he has been a bit too charitable.

 Cultural references

 The character "Scout Finder General" is loosely based on the "Kessler" character from the BBC drama series The Secret Army.